 Cornerstone West Loop is a congregation with the Cornerstone Central Parish, a part of the Greenhouse Movement.
 We are a member of the Diocese of the Upper Midwest in the Anglican Church in North America, where Church of the Resurrection in Wheaton, IL is our cathedral church.
 In 2011, Pastor Nate and Sarah were sent out by Christ Community Church in Champaign, IL to plant churches in Chicago.

 Originally from the North suburbs, God grabbed a hold of Nate’s heart from a young age and captivated him with a call to serve the church with his life.
 After marrying Sarah in 2011, he discerned a call to move to Chicago in 2013 to plant Cornerstone while they were both serving on staff with Cru in Champaign/Urbana.
 Nate’s passion is to do all that he can to lift up Jesus so that others can encounter our Savior.
 In 2016 he and Sarah welcomed their twins Joshua and Eliana into the world, and their son Simmion was born in early 2019!
 Nate holds a Bachelor’s degree in Communication from the University of Illinois, where he met his wife Sarah.
 As well as an M.A. in Biblical Studies from Wheaton College.
 For fun Nate loves to juggle.
 He began a juggling business in 2008 named Catch This! and together with his friend performs at many venues across Chicagoland including Navy Pier and Six Flags.

 Joel primarily preaches, teaches, and disciples the West Loop congregation.
 He is passionate about the Church of Jesus Christ, which is partly what led him to Moody Bible Institute and Trinity Evangelical Divinity School where he met his wife, Kate.
-Joel is originally from the great state of Minnesota but he and Kate currently live in the Brighton Park neighborhood of Chicago.
+Joel is originally from the great state of Minnesota but he and his wife Kate currently live in the West Loop neighborhood of Chicago.